LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 4 directories, 15 files
 ```

-- A folder with 8 mass-spectrometry (MS) files from microbial samples.
-We have four files for each  _Escherichia coli_ (EC), and _Candida albicans_ (CA).
+- A folder with 8 mass spectrometry (MS) files from microbial samples.
+We have four files for each _Escherichia coli_ (EC) and _Candida albicans_ (CA).
 Each file belongs to one of four batches (B1-B4).
 - `metadata.csv` contains this information in tabular format.
 Submitting metadata is optional, but highly recommended and makes downstream analysis smoother.
 - `targets.csv` contains the extraction lists.
 The identification of the metabolites has been done before, so we know where the metabolites appear in the MS data.

-## 4. Upload LCMS files
+## 4. Upload LC-MS files

-Switch to the `MS-Files` tab and upload the 12 MS files.
+Switch to the `MS-Files` tab and upload the 8 MS files.
 Click `LOAD MS-FILES` on the top left, navigate to the folder where the files are located, select either the files individually or the folder, and click `Process Files`.

 ![](quickstart/ms-files-uploaded-1.png)